 In general, you can have a special enrollment opportunity to sign up for private, non-group coverage during the year, other than during Open Enrollment period, if you have a qualifying life event.
-Events that trigger a special enrollment opportunity are:
+Events that trigger a special enrollment period (SEP) are:

 - Loss of eligibility for other coverage (for example if you quit your job or were laid off or if your hours were reduced, or if you lose student health coverage when you graduate) Note that loss of eligibility for other coverage because you didn’t pay premiums does not trigger a special enrollment opportunity

-- Gaining a dependent (for example, if you get married or give birth to or adopt a child).
-Note that pregnancy does NOT trigger a special enrollment opportunity.
+- Gaining a dependent (for example, if you give birth to or adopt a child).
+Note that pregnancy does NOT trigger a special enrollment opportunity in most states

 - Loss of coverage due to loss of dependent status (for example, because of divorce, legal separation, death, or “aging off” a parents’ plan when you turn 26)

-- A permanent move to another state or within a state if you move outside of your health plan service area (starting July 11, 2016, if you move to or within a federal Marketplace state, you will only be eligible if you had previously been enrolled in other coverage, or meet other exceptions)
+- A permanent move to another state or within a state if you move outside of your health plan service area (limitations apply)

 - Exhaustion of COBRA coverage